Woody Guthrie: Merchant Marine

 While he was on furlough from the Army, Guthrie married Marjorie.
-After his discharge, they moved into a house on Mermaid Avenue in Coney Island and over time had four children: daughters Cathy and Nora; and sons Arlo and Joady.
+After his discharge, they moved to Brooklyn, New York, where they lived in a house on Mermaid Avenue in the Coney Island neighborhood.
+Over time, they had four children: daughters Cathy and Nora; and sons Arlo and Joady.
 Cathy died as a result of a fire at the age of four, and Guthrie suffered a serious depression from his grief.
 Arlo and Joady followed in their father's footsteps as singer-songwriters.

 When his family was young, Guthrie wrote and recorded Songs to Grow on for Mother and Child, a collection of children's music, which includes the song "Goodnight Little Arlo (Goodnight Little Darlin')", written when Arlo was about nine years old.
 During 1947, he wrote House of Earth, an historical novel containing explicit sexual material, about a couple who build a house made of clay and earth to withstand the Dust Bowl's brutal weather.
 He could not get it published.
 It was published posthumously in 2013, by Harper, under actor Johnny Depp's publishing imprint, Infinitum Nihil.

 Guthrie was also a prolific sketcher and painter, his images ranging from simple, impressionistic images to free and characterful drawings, typically of the people in his songs.

 In 1949, Guthrie's music was used in the documentary film Columbia River, which explored government dams and hydroelectric projects on the river.
 Guthrie had been commissioned by the US Bonneville Power Administration in 1941 to write songs for the project, but it had been postponed by World War II.